 Aryeh Bar (b.1944-) is an avid local-patriot and has continued to reside with his family in Be’er-Sheva despite serving in a few major national-government positions–as General Manager of the Israel Ministries of Transport; Construction & Housing; and the Interior.
 He has stated on several occasions that: “I truly love Be’er-Sheva and won’t leave it.”

 In 2016, accountant Tomer Bitton (b.1966-), the Be’er-Sheva Municipality‘s veteran treasurer, was elected (from among ca.256 Israeli city treasurers) to serve as the Chairman of the National Union of Municipal Treasurers (founded 1960s), voted “Treasurer of Treasurers.”
-In Dec.
-2020, he was chosen to serve as the Executive Director of Local Government on behalf of the Israel Ministry of the Interior.
+In Aug.
+2021, he was officially chosen to serve as the Executive Director of Local Government on behalf of the Israel Ministry of the Interior.

 Ruvik Danilovich (b.1971-) is Be’er-Sheva‘s first Be’er-Sheva-born mayor, elected to serve as the 8th mayor in 2008 and re-elected by a landslide in 2013.
 He’s the pimary author of a vision for a modern, yet “green,” metropolitan Be’er-Sheva by 2030.
 In 2015, he was awarded the “Green Globus” for promoting a self-sustaining urban vision and initiating a longterm eco-transformation process for the “greening” of Be’er-Sheva.
 In 2017, the Ben-Gurion University of the Negev awarded him an honorary doctorate for ‘picking up Ben-Gurion’s gauntlet’ and his successful promotion of the rehabilitation, development and greening of the City, bringing it into the 21st century.